-- 2. The Guernsey authorities are committed to ensuring that money launderers, terrorists, those financing terrorism and other criminals, cannot launder the proceeds of crime through Guernsey, or otherwise use Guernsey's business sector.
-The Guernsey Financial Services Commission (the Commission) endorses the Financial Action Task Force on Money Laundering's (FATF's) Forty Recommendations on Money Laundering and the IX Special Recommendations on Terrorist Financing.
-The Handbook for Legal Professionals, Accountants and Estate Agents on Countering Financial Crime and Terrorist Financing (the Handbook) is a statement of the standards expected by the Commission of all prescribed businesses in Guernsey to ensure Guernsey's compliance with the FATF's standards. - 3.
-Under section 1(1) of the Criminal Justice (Proceeds of Crime) (Bailiwick of Guernsey) Law, 1999 all offences that are indictable under the law of the Bailiwick are considered to be predicate offences and therefore funds obtained by committing a predicate offence are considered to be the proceeds of crime.
+- The Guernsey authorities are committed to ensuring that money launderers, terrorists, those financing terrorism and other criminals, cannot launder the proceeds of crime through Guernsey, or otherwise use Guernsey's business sector.
+The Guernsey Financial Services Commission (the Commission) endorses the International Standards on Combating Money Laundering and the Financing of Terrorism & Proliferation issued by the Financial Action Task Force on Money Laundering's (FATF's) Forty Recommendations on Money Laundering and the IX Special Recommendations on Terrorist Financing.
+The Handbook for Legal Professionals, Accountants and Estate Agents on Countering Financial Crime and Terrorist Financing (the Handbook) is a statement of the standards expected by the Commission of all prescribed businesses in Guernsey to ensure Guernsey's compliance with the FATF's standards. - Guernsey) Law, 1999 all offences that are indictable under the law of the Bailiwick are considered to be predicate offences and therefore funds obtained by committing a predicate offence are considered to be the proceeds of crime.
 Under Bailiwick law all offences are indictable except for some minor offences, which mainly concern public order and road traffic.
-Therefore, the range of predicate offences is extremely wide and includes the following: - participation in an organised criminal group and racketeering; - terrorism, including terrorist financing; - trafficking in human beings and migrant smuggling; - sexual exploitation, including sexual exploitation of children; - illicit trafficking in narcotic drugs and psychotropic substances; - illicit arms trafficking; - illicit trafficking in stolen and other goods; - corruption and bribery; - fraud and tax evasion; - counterfeiting and piracy of products; - environmental crime; - murder, grievous bodily injury; - kidnapping, illegal restraint and hostage taking; - robbery or theft;
+Therefore, the range of predicate offences is extremely wide and includes but is not limited to-the following: - participation in an organised criminal group and racketeering; - terrorism, including terrorist financing; - trafficking in human beings and migrant smuggling; - sexual exploitation, including sexual exploitation of children; - illicit trafficking in narcotic drugs and psychotropic substances; - illicit arms trafficking; - illicit trafficking in stolen and other goods; - corruption and bribery; - fraud and tax evasion; - counterfeiting and piracy of products;

+- environmental crime;

+- murder, grievous bodily injury;

+- kidnapping, illegal restraint and hostage taking;

+- robbery or theft;

 - smuggling;

-extortion;
+- extortion;

-forgery;
+- forgery;

-piracy; and
+- piracy; and

 - insider trading and market manipulation.

-- 3.4.
-The Criminal Justice (Proceeds of Crime) (Legal Professionals, Accountants and Estate Agents) (Bailiwick of Guernsey) Regulations, 2008 as amended (the Regulations) define a prescribed business as being legal and accountancy services and estate agency when undertaking a specified range of activities and where such a business is not a financial services business.
+- 4. The Criminal Justice (Proceeds of Crime) (Legal Professionals, Accountants and Estate Agents) (Bailiwick of Guernsey) Regulations, 2008 as amended (the Regulations) define a prescribed business as being legal and accountancy services and estate agency when undertaking a specified range of activities and where such a business is not a financial services business.
 Sections 1.6, 1.7 and 1.8 of this Handbook provide information and guidance on the specific range of activities and on when and how legal professionals, accountants and estate agents are subject to the AML/CFT framework.